quanteda/quanteda.textmodels/README.md

 ## How to Install

-Once the package is on CRAN (which is it not yet), then you can install it via the normal way from CRAN, using your R GUI or
+You can install it via the normal way from CRAN, using your R GUI or

 ``` r
 install.packages("quanteda.textmodels")